Vanlife Awnings: Top 5 + Install Guide & How to DIY

 The mechanical parts of the Fiamma F80 awning, including the end caps, are crafted from quality aluminum, which makes it extremely durable.
 On top of its long lifespan, the Fiamma F80 features a secure lock that adjusts the height of the lead bar, as well as a triple guide that allows for the installation of two front panels and other accessories.
 The whole thing is topped off with telescopic legs and double front LEDs lights.

-One of the best things about the Fiamma F80 is how easily it can be cranked open (either manually or with an electric motor).
+One of the best things about the Fiamma F80 is how easily it can be cranked open (either manually or with an electric motor – the electric motor only uses 12v power, so you don’t need an ac to dc power inverter to run it).
 Once it’s set up, users can enjoy a strong aerodynamic performance.
 However, the installation is a bit complex and may require at least two people.

 If you’re looking for a compact, lightweight and affordable awning for your camping trips, you can’t go wrong with the Moonshade Portable Awning.